mdowst/PSDates/docs/Measure-TimeSpan.md

 ### -Property

-Specifies the property name of the GroupTimeSpan objects to measure.
+Specifies the property name of the TimeSpanGroupInfo objects to measure.
 This property should be numeric and is mandatory.

 ```yaml